Anthony Albanese: Family and background

 Albanese was born on 2 March 1963 at St Margaret's Hospital in the Sydney suburb of Darlinghurst.
-He is the son of Carlo Albanese and Maryanne Ellery.
-His mother was an Australian of Irish descent, while his Italian father was from Barletta in Apulia.
-The Italian surname Albanese is in reference to the Arbëreshë people, ethnic Albanians indigenous to the part of southern Italy where Albanese's father came from.
+He is the son of Carlo Albanese and Maryanne Ellery (1936–2002).
+His mother was Australian, while his Italian father was from Barletta, Apulia.
 His parents met in March 1962 on a voyage from Sydney to Southampton, England, on the Sitmar Line's TSS Fairsky, where his father worked as a steward, but did not continue their relationship afterwards, going their separate ways.
-Coincidentally, the Fairsky was also the ship on which Albanese's future parliamentary colleague Julia Gillard and her family migrated to South Australia from the United Kingdom in 1966.
+Albanese's mother adopted Carlo's surname for herself and named Anthony after his cousin Anthony Howett, who had died in a car accident in Northern New South Wales four years earlier.

-Growing up, Albanese was told that his father had died in a car accident; he did not meet his father, who was in fact still alive, until 2009, tracking him down initially with the assistance of John Faulkner, Carnival Australia's CEO Ann Sherry (the parent company of P&O, which acquired the Sitmar Line in 1988) and maritime historian Rob Henderson, and then later the Australian Embassy in Italy and ambassador Amanda Vanstone.
-He made contact with his father in 2009, visiting him a number of times in Italy, and he took his family there as well.
+Growing up, Albanese was told that his father had died in a car accident; he did not meet his father, who was in fact still alive, until 2009.
+He made contact with his father in 2009, visiting him a number of times in Italy, and also took his family there.
 His father died in 2014.
 He subsequently discovered that he had two half-siblings.
-During the Australian parliamentary eligibility crisis of 2017, it was noted that, although birth to an Italian father would ordinarily confer citizenship by descent, Albanese had no father recorded on his birth certificate and thus meets the parliamentary eligibility requirements of section 44 of the constitution.
+During the Australian parliamentary eligibility crisis of 2017, it was noted that, although birth to an Italian father would ordinarily confer citizenship by descent, Albanese had no father recorded on his birth certificate and thus meets the parliamentary eligibility requirements of section 44 of the Constitution.

-Albanese's maternal grandfather George Ellery ran a printing business on William Street in Darlinghurst.
-He provided printing services to the ALP.